GSA/digitalgov.gov/content/resources/an-introduction-to-structured-content.md

 ### Disclaimer

-References to the product and/or service names of the hardware and/or software products used in this resource do not constitute an endorsement
+References to the product and/or service names of the hardware and/or software products mentioned in this resource do not constitute an endorsement